-1322 We develop a novel clustering technique for programming 1323 assignments that makes use of model counting to identify 1324 the number of inputs that follow a specific control flow path, 1325 and leverages a dynamic analysis to collect the frequencies 1326 of each unique pair of consecutive values of a variable dur-1327 ing its lifetime.
-These features are merged into a program's 1328 vector representation, which is then used for clustering pro-1329 grams.
-Our results show that SEMCLUSTER is highly effective 1330 in generating far fewer clusters than most existing tech-1331 niques, precisely identifies distinct solution strategies, and, 1332 boosts the performance of automated feedback generation, 1333 all within a reasonable amount of time.
-1334
+We develop a novel clustering technique for small imperative programs based on program features that are quantitative summaries of a program's partitioning of its input space and a program's data flow.
+Our results show that SEMCLUS-TER is highly effective in generating far fewer clusters than most existing techniques, precisely identifies distinct solution strategies, and, boosts the performance of automated program repair, all within a reasonable amount of time.